zebbra/xlsxir/OVERVIEW.md

 # Xlsxir

-Xlsxir is an Elixir library that parses Microsoft Excel worksheets (currently only `.xlsx` format) and returns the data in either a `list` or a `map`.
+Xlsxir is an Elixir library that parses `.xlsx` files using Simple API for XML (SAX) parsing via the [Erlsom](https://github.com/willemdj/erlsom) Erlang library, extracts the data to an Erlang Term Storage (ETS) table and provides various functions for accessing the data.
+Xlsxir supports ISO 8601 date formats and large files.
+Testing has been limited to various documents I have created or have access to and any issues submitted through GitHub, though I have succesfully parsed a worksheet containing 100 rows and 514K columns.
+Please submit any issues found and they will be addressed ASAP.

 ## Installation